Skip to content

 You may be surprised to learn that brewed coffee can last a while in the fridge without milk.
 If you don’t add milk or cream your coffee can stay fresh for up to 10 days.

 This means that you can enjoy your chilled cup of joe all week long with no worries.
-So you need to go ahead and brew some extra coffee to store in the fridge.
-It’ll still taste just as good 10 days later.
+So you need to You can brew extra coffee and keep it in the fridge for several days, though the taste may fade over time.

 You may be wondering if it’s safe to freeze coffee.
 Coffee can safely be stored in the freezer for up to 3 months.
 And freezing your coffee will help keep the flavor.
 And aroma intact if you store it properly.